 We've been on a mission to makeover those crispy chicken fingers that are so popular with the kiddies, and make them at home.
 We are very pleased to what we came up with.
 The end result is crispy and flavorful and very close to restaurant-style without the yucky ingredients.
 There are two secrets to a delicious homemade chicken finger.
 First is the seasoning.

 Chicken is pretty bland on its own and requires quite a bit of seasoning.
-I season my chicken finger breading with this organic season salt from Redmond.
-It is delicious and I love that it’s healthy and takes the guess work out of the seasoning.
+I seasoned my chicken finger breading with an organic season salt.
 I used to just use salt and pepper when making chicken fingers, but it was just missing something.

 The second secret to a crispy chicken finger is the double breading action to give it a good crispy coating.
 I dip each tender in the seasoned flour mixture, then egg, then back in the flour, then back in the egg, and then back in the flour before dropping in the hot oil.
 It really makes a difference when doing multiple coatings.
 If you are allergic to eggs, try buttermilk or another liquid to bind with the flour.

-Lastly you’ll want to use a quality oil.
-I use expeller pressed coconut oil since I buy it in bulk and it doesn’t have a strong coconut taste.
-Do not use vegetable oil, soybean oil, canola or any industrial oil like that.
-It’s just not good for the ol’ bod.
+Lastly you'll want to use a quality oil.
+I use expeller pressed coconut oil since I buy it in bulk and it doesn't have a strong coconut taste.
+Avocado oil would work too.
+I prefer not to use industrial vegetable oils.

 Crispy chicken fingers

 - 1 lb. chicken tenders preferably organic or pasture raised